Small Scale Farming | Characteristics, Types, Importance

 Types of Small scale farming

-Below are the 20 types of small scale farm you need to know and possibly choose one to start up if you are looking for anyone to start.
+Below are the 20 types of small scale farm you need to know and possibly choose one to start up.

 1. Vegetable Farming: This types types of small scale farming Focuses on growing a variety of vegetables for local consumption or markets.